Understanding the Australian Cladding Crisis- Sydney Contracting Engineers

 The Problem with Combustible Cladding

-According to a study published in the International Journal of Environmental Research and Public Health, combustible cladding presents a grave threat due to its flammable nature.
-This type of cladding, often made from materials like Aluminium Composite Panels (ACP), has been implicated in several high-profile building fires worldwide, including the tragic Grenfell Tower fire in London.
+According to a study published in the Buildings 2023; 13(4):1010, combustible cladding presents a grave threat due to its combustable nature.
+This type of cladding, often made from materials like Aluminium Composite Panels (ACP) with polyethylene (PE), has been implicated in several high-profile building fires worldwide, including the tragic Grenfell Tower fire in London.

 Identifying Cladding to Avoid